Harpsichord: Mechanism

+Harpsichord by Christian Zell, at Museu de la Música de Barcelona.
+From upper left to lower right: a bridge (supporting the far ends of the strings), the jack rail with the action (jacks) underneath, two nuts (supporting the closer ends of the strings), interleaved with two rows of tuning pins, and finally the keyboard.
+As with all harpsichords, the action itself is mostly hidden by the jack rail when the instrument is being played; only by removing the jack rail (or indeed, by extracting a jack) can the details of the action be observed.

 Harpsichords vary in size and shape, but all have the same basic mechanism.
 The player depresses a key that rocks over a pivot in the middle of its length.
 The other end of the key lifts a jack (a long strip of wood) that holds a small plectrum (a wedge-shaped piece of quill, in modern times often made of plastic), which plucks the string.
 When the player releases the key, the far end returns to its rest position, and the jack falls back; the plectrum, mounted on a tongue mechanism that can swivel backwards away from the string, passes the string without plucking it again.
 As the key reaches its rest position, a felt damper atop the jack stops the string's vibrations.
 These basic principles are explained in detail below.